rumachan/catevents/README.md

 The file ```catevents.cfg``` contains configuration information for ```catevents.py```.
 The start date for the query (and plot) can be specified in two ways, either by giving a date-time or a number of days before the current date-time.

-The resulting png plot files are written to a local directory, and are then copied to a web server using scp.
+The resulting png plot files are written to a local directory.
 ```
 [web]
 server: volcano.gns.cri.nz